 My Dad and I built that plank wall in the back.
 It was originally white, but when I added the backsplash, I needed something bold to balance the spaces.
 That gorgeous colonial blue did the trick.
 You can read more about it in my Accent Wall Tips to Fix Decorating Challenges post.

-I gave this kitchen a complete face lift with new appliances, granite counters, painted kitchen cabinets and a few more projects that I haven’t even written about yet like that gorgeous backsplash.
+I gave this kitchen a complete face lift with new appliances, granite counters, painted kitchen cabinets and a few more projects that I haven’t even written about yet like that gorgeous Peel and Stick Tile Backsplash.

 We had a family reunion here this summer.
 This was the perfect game table and comfortably holds about 10 people!